SiddharthaGhorai/basic-webpage-design/README.md

 Hi!
-This is a basic webpage sedign with css and html without using java-script.
+This is a basic webpage design with css and html without using java-script.